loewenecology/Fish-modularity-and-nmplssem/README.md

 spmods.csv contains species modules.

 Raw fish data (with species at risk removed for their protection) are provided at (DRYAD); however, as contractual requirements prevent us from releasing detailed sampling records for Ontario, these data are provided with location names removed and approximate coordinates.
 The full set of fish data (including species at risk) are readily available for non-commercial purposes from the Ministry of Northern Development, Mines, Natural Resources, and Forestry in Ontario (https://geohub.lio.gov.on.ca/datasets/aquatic-resource-area-polygon-segment-) and Departments of Natural Resources in Michigan (https://www.michigan.gov/dnr/0,4570,7-350-79137_79765_84005_84013---,00.html) and Minnesota (https://www.dnr.state.mn.us/waters/surfacewater_section/lake_ibi/index.html) through their standard data-sharing agreements.

+Used for "Loewen et al. 2021.
+Bioregions are predominantly climatic for fishes of northern lakes.
+Global Ecology and Biogeography."